 Salmons belong to the salmonidae family of marine fish.
 Some of the commercial important salmons are Chinook Salmon (Oncorhynchus tshawytscha), Chum Salmon (O. keta), Coho Salmon (O. kisutch), Pink (humpback) salmon (O. gorbuscha), Sockeye (O. nerka), Atlantic Salmon (Salmo salar), Danube Salmon (Hucho hucho), cherry salmon (O. masou).

 |Chinook salmon.
 Photo courtesy: Sam Beebe|

 Salmons are large, fatty fish.
-They feed on krill (small crustaceans) and foraging small fish in the ocean.
+They feed on krill (small crustaceans) and forage on small fish in the ocean.
 Salmon species exhibit dramatic physical features and color changes between marine and spawning phases.

-In general, all salmon species feature long, oval body, small head, small eyes, and a lower opening mouth that gape back below its eye.
+In general, all salmon species feature long, oval bodies, small heads, small eyes, and a lower opening mouth that gape back below its eye.
 The mouth contains a row of stout, conical teeth.
 Its body features large scales and caudal fins (ray fins).
-Atlantic salmon grows 2 to3 feet long and weighs up to 10 pounds.
+Atlantic salmon grows 2 to 3 feet long and weighs up to 10 pounds.

 Salmons are anadromous fish that live in saltwater as an adult but migrate into fresh water in the spring to spawn.
-Their lifespan range from 12 years for Atlantic salmon to about 5 years for sockeye.
+Their lifespan ranges from 12 years for Atlantic salmon to about 5 years for sockeye.
 However, it varies even in the same species, since oftentimes, young "grilse" return to their natal waters to spawn and die soon after greatly shortening their lifespan.

 Salmon is a large migratory fish completing its fascinating journey from natal freshwater streams, rivers, lakes, open bay, and to deep ocean waters, and back again to its natal waters to spawn and die.

-On an average, salmons hold about 160 calories per 100 grams of meat.
-American Heart Association recommends consumption of at least 2 servings of oily fish to fulfil requirements of essential fatty acids, protein, minerals and fat-soluble vitamins.
+On average, salmons hold about 160 calories per 100 grams of meat.
+American Heart Association recommends the consumption of at least 2 servings of oily fish to fulfill requirements of essential fatty acids, protein, minerals, and fat-soluble vitamins.

-All species of salmons are rich source of vitamin-A, vitamin-D and long chain omega-3 fatty acids (PUFA).
+All species of salmons are rich sources of vitamin A, vitamin D, and long-chain omega-3 fatty acids (PUFA).

-Salmon is an excellent source of protein; 100 g provide 19.93 g (36% of RDI).
-Its protein profile encompasses all the essential amino acids in a healthy ratios.
+Salmon is an excellent source of protein; 100 g provides 19.93 g (36% of RDI).
+Its protein profile encompasses all the essential amino acids in healthy ratios.